Boating Under the Influence

 YOU AND THE LAW

-In Minnesota, being “under the influence” of any controlled substance – marijuana included – could lead to your arrest, fines, and criminal charges.
-In a state where summers are spent on any one of our over 10,000 lakes, the harshness of these laws strike many as unfair.
+In Minnesota, being “under the influence” of any controlled substance – marijuana included – could lead to your arrest, forfeiture fines, and criminal charges.
 If you have been charged with boating while intoxicated or boating under the influence, you need a strong criminal defense attorney to defend you.
 Contact Kohlmeyer Hagen Law Offices today for a consultation.